-All corporations that own property, do business in Georgia, or derive income from Georgia sources are required to file a Georgia income tax return.
+All corporations that own property or do business in Georgia, or that have income from Georgia sources are required to file a Georgia income tax return.
 (Please round all dollar entries.)
-A corporation electing the provisions of the I.R.C. for S Corporations, having one or more stockholders who are nonresidents of Georgia, must file Form 600S CA on behalf of each nonresident.
-Failure to furnish a properly executed Form 600S CA for each nonresident stockholder negates Georgia's recognition of the election, requiring each corporation to file Form 600 and to pay the regular corporate tax.
-Georgia resident shareholders of Subchapter S Corporations may make an adjustment to Federal adjusted gross income for Subchapter S income where the Subchapter S election is not recognized for Georgia purposes or by another state.
-The adjustment is allowed in order to avoid double taxation on this type of income.
-Therefore, this adjustment will be allowed only if tax was actually paid by the corporation to Georgia or to another state(s).
+A corporation electing to file under the Internal Revenue Code provisions for S corporations having one or more stockholders who are nonresidents of Georgia must file consent Form 600S CA on behalf of each nonresident.
+Failure to furnish a properly executed Form 600S CA for each nonresident stockholder negates Georgia's recognition of the election, requiring each corporation to file Form 600 and pay the regular corporate tax.

-NOTE: If you use a software program or do not need a booklet next year, fill in the circle in the upper left corner of the form.
+NOTE: If you use a software program or if you do not need a booklet next year, please fill in the circle in the upper left corner of the form.